 The Budapest Jewish Festival is accordingly a rich and varied event with Jewish music, classical music concerts in the Dohany Street Great Synagogue, fantastic Klezmer concerts, contemporary dance performances, fine art exhibitions, film screenings at the beautiful Urania Cinema.

 Mind you, there are more Budapest Jewish festivals throughout the year, especially in Kiraly street, but probably this one is the most promoted.
-The festival is sometime in August – September in Budapest in the old Jewish district (including the orthodox Rumbach street synagogue, Gozsdu Court, Puskin Cinema, Goldmark Hall, etc.).
+The festival is in Budapest in the old Jewish district (including the orthodox Rumbach street synagogue, Gozsdu Court, Puskin Cinema, Goldmark Hall, etc.).

-Belgian Beer Festival is a smallish beer fest in the Museum of Hungarian Agriculture (in Vajdahunyad Castle by the Heroes square, Budapest).
-The festival is new, with the participation of about 24 breweries offering more than a hundred Belgian beers to try.
+will take place in Balna (11-12 Fovam Sq., Budapest IX.), with the participation of about 45 Belgian breweries offering 250 beers to try.
 An obligatory thing to do for beer lovers if you happen to stay in Budapest in September.

 L1 Dance Festival in Budapest